ThreeSixtyGiving/standard/documentation/identifiers.md

 To create your grant identifiers:

 1. Make sure you have asked for a 360Giving prefix.
 2. Look for an existing internal identifier given to your grants (for example, a sequential number assigned to each grant at the point of application).
-The important thing is that the identifier should be unique inside your organisation, so adding the prefix will make it unique across the whole world.
+The important thing is that the identifier should be unique **inside your organisation**, so adding the prefix will make it unique across the whole world.
 3. Add your 360Giving prefix in front of your identifier.

 ```eval_rst